 Ph.D.
 U.C.
 Berkeley

 Susan Zieger (B.A., Dartmouth College, MSc., London Centre for the History of Science, Medicine, and Technology; Ph.D., University of California, Berkeley) specializes in nineteenth-century British and related literatures and cultures, with an emphasis on the novel, ephemera, and other mass media forms.
 Her first book, Inventing the Addict: Drugs, Race, and Sexuality in Nineteenth-Century British and American Literature (University of Massachusetts Press), describes how metaphors of addiction such as exile, self-enslavement, and disease circulated through literature and culture to forge the new identity of the addict.
-Her second book, The Mediated Mind: Affect, Ephemera, and Consumerism in the Nineteenth Century.
-The book contends that our twenty-first century moment of digital media saturation was formed through nineteenth-century encounters with printed ephemera.
+Her second book, The Mediated Mind: Affect, Ephemera, and Consumerism in the Nineteenth Century (Fordham University Press, 2018), contends that our twenty-first century moment of digital media saturation was formed through nineteenth-century encounters with printed ephemera.
 Zieger is currently researching Logistical Subjects, a cultural history of the rise of efficient shipping and transportation in commercial and military spheres since 1800.
 In 2019, she will hold a visiting fellowship at the Max Planck Institute for the History of Science in Berlin to support this project.
 In fall 2019, she was a visiting professor at the Institute for Culture and Society at Western Sydney University, in the Digital Life Research Group.
 With Nicole Starosielski and Matt Hockenberry, she is editing the volume Assembly Codes: The Logistics of Media, forthcoming from Duke University Press.

 RECENT ESSAYS and REVIEWS